-- a description of the land (including the address) on which the development is proposed to be carried out - the name of the applicant, name of the consent authority and if applicable the name of the determining authority (i.e. Regional Planning Panel) - a description and type of the proposed development - a statement as to the approvals required from other agencies in relation to the application - a statement informing where the application can be viewed or accessed - A statement that the DA may be reported to Council for determination at one of its Council Meetings.
-Notification of those DA's to be reported to Council can be accessed on Council's website ballina.nsw. gov.au
+- a description of the land (including the address) on which the development is proposed to be carried out - the name of the applicant, name of the consent authority and if applicable the name of the determining authority (i.e. Regional Planning Panel) - a description and type of the proposed development - a statement as to the approvals required from other agencies in relation to the application - a statement informing where the application can be viewed or accessed - A statement that the DA may be reported to Council for determination at one of its Council Meetings. - · the dates of the exhibition period - a statement that any person during the exhibition period may make a written submission to Council in relation to the application - a statement that, where the submission is by way of appendix 2 cont.

-- the dates of the exhibition period - a statement that any person during the exhibition period may make a written submission to Council in relation to the application - a statement that, where the submission is by way of objection, the submission must set out the grounds of the objection - a statement as to Council's policy for supplying copies of written submissions to other people - in the case of an application to modify consent, a statement summarising the modification sought.
+objection, the submission must set out the grounds of the objection

+- a statement as to Council's policy for supplying copies of written submissions to other people - in the case of an application to modify consent, a statement summarising the modification sought.